kth-ros-pkg/kvaser_canlib/README.md

 kvaser_canlib
 =============

 Installs drivers and header files for Kvaser CAN cards.

-Install by running the driver installation script in the ./script folder:

-sudo ./scripts/install_kvaser_drivers.sh
+Requires sudo rights for installation of libraries and header files.

+Remember to add the canlib library for linking in dependent packages, e.g.:

+add_executable(test.cpp src/test.cpp)
+target_link_libraries(myexec canlib ${catkin_LIBRARIES})